OctopusDeploy/docs/docs/security/outbound-requests/index.md

 3. Windows Azure traffic (only when deploying to an Azure deployment target).
 4. Checking for updates (if enabled).
 5. Checking for updated [built-in step templates](/docs/projects/built-in-step-templates/index.md) (if enabled).
-6. Checking for updated [community contribute step templates](/docs/projects/community-step-templates.md) (if enabled).
+6. Checking for updated [community contributed step templates](/docs/projects/community-step-templates.md) (if enabled).

 ### Built-in step templates